-The breathtaking views from the Cupola Lounge aren’t the only way to see the island at the Grand Hotel!
-The view from the front porch, which is the longest porch in the world by the way, (pictured right) and the view from the balconies of the rooms (pictured left) are just as stunning!
+The breathtaking views from the Cupola Lounge aren’t the only way to see the island at the Grand Hotel.
+The view from the front porch, which is the longest porch in the world by the way, (pictured below) and the view from the balconies of the rooms (pictured left) are just as stunning.

 7. The Food and Drinks